-Impact has completed 28 drill holes at Rockwell for 2,412 metres as summarised in Table 1 and Figure 1.
-Laboratory assays for the first 13 holes are reported here for the first time with significant intercepts listed in Table 2 and further details on the programme noted in the JORC Table.
+Impact has completed 28 drill holes at Rockwell for 2,412 metres as summarised in Table 1 and Figure 2.
+Laboratory assays for five new drill holes are reported here for the first time with significant intercepts listed in Table 2 and further details on the programme noted in the JORC Table.
 The precious metal results are reported as 3PGE (gold+palladium+platinum; Figures 1 and 2) with individual metal assays also listed in Table 2.